PlanB-Network/bitcoin-educational-content/courses/his201/fr.md

 > Si, pour une raison ou pour une autre, ce métal acquérait une quelconque valeur, alors toute personne souhaitant transférer de la richesse sur une longue distance pourrait en acheter, le transmettre, et faire en sorte que le destinataire le vende.
 >
 > Peut-être qu'il pourrait obtenir une valeur initiale de manière circulaire, comme vous l'avez suggéré, en étant apprécié par des personnes prévoyant son utilité potentielle pour l'échange.
 (J'en voudrais certainement) Peut-être que des collectionneurs, ou n'importe quelle raison arbitraire, pourraient en être à l'origine. »
->
-> *original: "As a thought experiment, imagine there was a base metal as scarce as gold but with the following properties:*<br>
-> *\- boring grey in colour*<br>
-> *\- not a good conductor of electricity*<br>
-> *\- not particularly strong, but not ductile or easily malleable either*<br>
-> *\- not useful for any practical or ornamental purpose*
->
-> *and one special, magical property:*<br>
-> *\- can be transported over a communications channel*
->
-> *If it somehow acquired any value at all for whatever reason, then anyone wanting to transfer wealth over a long distance could buy some, transmit it, and have the recipient sell it.*
->
-> *Maybe it could get an initial value circularly as you've suggested, by people foreseeing its potential usefulness for exchange. &nbsp;(I would definitely want some) &nbsp;Maybe collectors, any random reason could spark it."*

 # Le premier essor de Bitcoin
 <partId>557d792d-34d5-4a10-8977-82afdcfe402b</partId>